Why learn French of all options? What are the advantages? Is it really worth it in 2026? Check out the 24 top benefits of studying French.

 6. Watch incredible films and TV shows

-You can make this possible by swapping the audio and subtitle settings to English or your mother tongue.
+You can enable this by switching the audio and subtitle settings to English or your preferred language.

 Imagine desiring an outstanding TV show or French film for learners from France, Canada, Congo, Morocco, or Belgium.

-What if there are no English subtitles or dubbing available?
+What if no English subtitles or dubbing are available?

-Listening to dubbed audio or reading subtitles restricts our ability to appreciate a movie or show thoroughly.
-This text lacks enthusiasm and is full of distractions.
+Listening to dubbed audio or reading subtitles limits our ability to fully appreciate a movie or show.
+This text lacks enthusiasm and is overly distracting.
 You always require help with translation.

-French fluency opens up infinite possibilities for relishing award-winning flicks and television shows from the comfort of your home anytime.
+French fluency opens up a world of possibilities for enjoying award-winning films and television shows from the comfort of your home, anytime.

-You don’t have to depend on audio or subtitles.
-You can truly enjoy all those films and shows in the way they were initially meant to be experienced.
+You don’t need audio or subtitles.
+You can truly enjoy all those films and shows as they were initially intended.

 Francophone regions are known for producing some of the best movies.